Vladimir Reznikov

-Vladimir Reznikov was a Russian American gangster.
-After attempting to retrieve money owed to him for a fraudulent gas license provided by Marat Balagula, for whom he sold bootlegged gasoline in a western New York gas station, among many other enterprises, Reznikov was shot dead by the Lucchese crime family, to whom Balagula was paying street tax.
+Vladimir Reznikov was a Russian American gangster who was killed by in 1986 by the Lucchese crime family.
 Reznikov's murder remained unsolved until the 1994 cooperation of Lucchese acting boss Anthony Casso.
 According to Casso, the shooting was committed by Joseph Testa and Anthony Senter, two veterans of the DeMeo crew.

 Biography

 Gangster career

-In the spring of 1986, the Colombo crime family crew, led by Michael Franzese, began extorting associates of Balagula, who was running a multibillion-dollar gasoline bootlegging operation.
+In the spring of 1986, the Colombo crime family crew, led by Michael Franzese, began extorting associates of Marat Balagula, who was running a multibillion-dollar gasoline bootlegging operation.
 In response, Balagula asked for a sit-down with Christopher Furnari, the consiglieri for the Lucchese crime family.
 After the sit-down took place in Brooklyn's 19th Hole social club, Balagula agreed to pay street tax to the Lucchese family.
 The money was not only strategically shared, but became the Five Families' biggest moneymaker after narcotics trafficking.